LooseLab/readfish/README.md

 **This implementation of readfish requires Dorado server version >= 7.3.9 and MinKNOW version core >= 6.0.0 .
 It will not work on earlier versions.**

-**To run with earlier versions of MinKNOW please use an earlier version of ReadFish.**
+**To run with earlier versions of MinKNOW please use an earlier version of readfish.**

 The code here has been tested with Dorado in GPU mode using GridION Mk1 and